 What Exactly Does an Entry-Level Medical Writer Do?

 Entry-level medical writing professionals work with scientists and healthcare professionals to create medical content that describes results, product use, and other medical information.
-Medical writing professionals produce a variety of medical documents, including medical books, newspaper articles, press releases, training manuals, patient education material, research proposals, healthcare advertisements, clinical trial protocols, and study reports.
+Medical writing professionals produce various medical documents, including medical books, newspaper articles, press releases, training manuals, patient education material, research proposals, healthcare advertisements, clinical trial protocols, and study reports.

 Medical writing professionals contribute to document quality control, such as making the written documentation comply with guidelines.
 They also create content for presentations and conferences for investigators, medical institutes, pharmaceutical agencies, and medical communications agencies.